-Born the Hotel Earle in 1902 as a small 8 story residential hotel in New York’s fashionable Greenwich Village – Wurts Bros.
-Collection – The Museum of the City Of New York
+Born the Hotel Earle in 1902 as a small 8 story residential hotel in New York’s fashionable Greenwich Village.

-Our restaurant circa 1910 – Wurts Bros.
-Collection – The Museum of the City of New York
+Photo courtesy of the Wurts Bros. collection, the Museum of the City of New York

 Albert King stayed with us when he played the local clubs in Greenwich Village.
 An extraordinary talent, “The Velvet Bulldozer” influenced the likes of Eric Clapton, Mike Bloomfield, Joe Walsh and Mick Taylor.